 - turkeys: 72 pounds per bird in the first 12 weeks

 As laying birds mature, chickens will require 1.5 pounds per bird per week, and turkeys will require 4 to 5 pounds per bird per week.

 Pastured poultry can obtain anywhere from 5 to 20% of their daily dietary requirement from forage, if the forage is young, vegetative, and not too tall.
 Clovers seem to work best.
 Most pastured poultry producers will factor in 5% of the diet coming from forage, and feed the rest of their diet with a prepared grain mix appropriate for their stage of development.

 The following ATTRA publications provide additional information on this topic:

-Also check out the Poultry section of ATTRA’s website, where you’ll find a host of related resources, including publications, videos, and podcasts.
+Also check out the Poultry section of ATTRA’s website, where you’ll find a wealth of related resources, including publications, videos, and podcasts.